duha253/reading-notes-201-1/read07.md

 # What's a Table?
--A table represents information in a grid format.
+A table represents information in a grid format.

 ### -Basic Table Structure

 <table>  element tag to create table.
 <tr> start the table using it.(table row).
 <td> to write the table data.
 <th> table heading to represent the heading for either a column or a row.

-### how to create a table in html ,
+### how to create a table in html

 - put < table> tag to create table.